MetricStream/GReaTEST/README.md

 # What is GReaTEST?
 - GReaTEST - Rest API Testing Tool
 - GReaTEST is a  REST testing and API microbenchmarking tool.
 Tests are defined as basic YAML files.
 There is no code required.
 Logic is written and extensible in Groovy.
+- Providies capability to exetend type of security implementation

 # How to Use it?
 ## To use GReaTEST, follow below steps: